 "And there is no success like failure, which we turn into self-made accomplishment, which you, who are great because you are affiliated with great people, somewhere, will never know," Grim added.
-After which he came up with a song on the spot, describing the Intruder, big I, as a pathetic soul who should be shunned, stayed away from and pitied, accompanied by a new melody on the now triple octave lute, which, by the third verse, was backed up by other villagers playing the multitude of other instruments Grim had invented, or improved.
-With the help of his brother, who now found a way to play the greatly enhanced flute, emitting music as well as merely notes.
+After which he came up with a song on the spot.
+The lyrics of that emotionally evoking tune described the Intruder, big I, as a pathetic soul who should be shunned, stayed away from and pitied.
+It was accompanied by a new melody on the now triple octave lute, which, by the third verse, was backed up by other villagers playing the multitude of other instruments Grim had invented, or improved.
+The rendition of that anthem was helped by Grim's linear sequential brother Dral, who now somehow found a way to play the scientifically enhanced flute, emitting music as well as merely notes.

 The intruder left, in disgrace.
 Grim and Dral felt victorious, for the moment anyway.
 The people they were in charge of now seemed to be liberated from and educated about, for the moment, from this new invention that had come their way.
-The Critic who criticizes everything so well but never does anything on his, or her, own.
-Who, as Grim and Dral intuited, and realized, was what they did to prevent others from becoming better than he or she was, or putting a mirror into their unaccomplished 'affiliated with important people' faces.
+The visitor who criticized everything so well but never did anything on her, own felt a mirror forced into her face.

-"Me and my people are not finished with you two idiots, and the rest of you morons!" the well dressed critic who left feeling like she was a loser in rags blasted back at Grim and Dral as she stumbled back into the woods, slipping on her long robes, falling into the mud several times.
+"Me and my people are not finished with you two idiots, and the rest of you morons!" the well dressed critic blasted out.
+She left, her head bowed low, feeling like she was a loser in rags.
+She stumbled back into the woods, slipping on her long purple royal robes, falling into the mud several times.